threefoldfoundation/books/content/web4/security/security.md

 # Security

-Security is a super important element of web 4.
+Security is a super important element of our Solution.